 Some will choose to go to trial, and a few may not get that "last chance" to register.
 A criminal record is no laughing matter, but many draft resisters imprisoned during the Vietnam War, as well as some of the 20 nonregistrants prosecuted in the early 1980s, now hold professional jobs in business, in academia, and with non-governmental organizations.
 Most are proud of what they did and would do it again.
 Besides, is life in a minimum-security prison any worse than life in the Army?
 Some of us who have been there think not.

 If Selective Service doesn't know where you live, they might never find you.
-They admit their computers have the wrong addresses for about 10% of the men who registered, and the real figure is probably a lot higher -- 50% or more.
+When the GAO audited the Selective Service in 1982, they estimated that 20-40% of the addresses in SSS records were wrong.
+There hasn't been an audit since then, but today the figure is probably a lot higher -- 50% or more.
 So, again, you're not alone.
+Almost nobody tell the Selective Service when they move.
 If you don't tell Selective Service where you live, or if you ignore an induction notice, the same legal risks we talked about for nonregistrants would apply.
 In order to prosecute you, they would have to prove that you actually knew you were breaking the law.
 That will be very difficult without proof that you got their notices.
 So if they finally found you, you could probably avoid prosecution by submitting to the draft at that point.

 You should think about what you want your parents (or whoever lives at the address you gave when you registered) to do if the government comes looking for you.
 If you want to resist the draft and your parents support you, they can help by sending back, unopened, any mail for you from Selective Service.
 You can help yourself by doing the same thing.

 It's a crime to lie to Selective Service or the FBI, but you have the right to remain silent.
 When they say, "Anything you say will be used against you," they mean it.
 Your family doesn't have to accept mail for you, or tell the Feds where you live or anything else about you.